yingxingcheng/2024-python-project-feedback/phase1/group-13.md

 **Other feedback:**

 - Question related to opening database: my colleague Michele told me that the opening database specifies the database for Chess or another game, not for Connect Four.

+### Thuesday (June 18)

+Summary of feedback after second week

+Below, you'll find a summary of our discussion.

+**Activity:**

+- Finishing the code and preparing the LaTeX project report.
+- The level control is good.
+- Various rules have also been applied.
+- The game is implemented using Pygame.